michaeljsteel/NumBAT/docs/source/tutorial.rst

     independent variable and we solve for frequency :math:`\nu=\Omega/(2\pi)`.
     The :math:`m=0` mode has the *lowest* frequency :math:`\nu` of any mode for a given wavenumber :math:`q`.

+    The integer :math:`m` therefore has no particular correspondence to the conventional two index mode indices for fibre or rectangular waveguides.

 ``inc_a_x, inc_a_y, inc_b_x, inc_b_y, slab_a_x, slab_a_y,``  ...  etc